 Satellite systems are commercially provided services, which may have global or regional coverage.
 These systems may be geostationary or non-geostationary.
 Non-geostationary systems are often in Low Earth Orbit (LEO) or Medium Earth Orbit (MEO).

-Inmarsat and Iridium are elements of the GMDSS for distress alerting, urgency, and safety calling.
+Inmarsat ,Iridium and BDMSS are elements of the GMDSS for distress alerting, urgency, and safety communication.

 Other Geostationary systems include Thuraya.